Cyanogenoid/fortuna-pass/README.md

 # fortuna-pass
 Somewhat Secure Password Manager for the LaFortuna AVR board.

+## Features
+- One master password to rule them all.
+- Browse the filesystem on the SD card to select the password you want to use.
+- Pretends to be a keyboard so that it can send the password directly to your computer.
+No need to type it in manually!

 ## Security
 - [x] Uses AES-256 for storing passwords
 - [x] Uses the insecure ECB mode of operation